processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	      ...
 	  ...

-This module can be configured by using those options:
+This module can be configured by using those options that should be placed in general section of config file:

 `websocket_ping_interval: Seconds`